National Gaucher Foundation’s CARE Programs

 Each year, NGF secures funding for the CARE programs through both private donations and grants for Gaucher disease.
 As a result of increases in funding and interest, NGF is developing a new program to help pay for patients’ deductibles and co-insurance, which is the percentage they must pay for their treatment.

-The new program is scheduled to begin in 2018 pending approval from the Office of Inspector General, U.S. Department of Health and Human Services.
+The new program is pending approval from the Office of Inspector General, U.S. Department of Health and Human Services.
 It is another piece to the financial puzzle that patients must face when living with Gaucher disease.

 “What we’re here for is to help remove financial barriers to treatment,” says Lichtenstein.
 “We try to make the process as simple as possible for patients, physicians, and other people so that people with Gaucher disease can receive life-sustaining treatment if they desire.
 It’s all about removing barriers to treatment and providing choices.”